eduardolucioac/vm-to-rh/README.md

 ## Boot using the Manjaro live DVD

-Connect the USB data device and boot your target physical system using the Manjaro "live DVD".
+Connect the USB data device with Manjaro "live DVD" and boot your target physical system.

 ## Partition/Adjust the target disk